 Foraging Edible Mushrooms

-Edible mushrooms are plentiful in the fields and forests of the Oregon coast.
-This occurs because of the Pacific Oceans moderating influence.
+Edible mushrooms are plentiful in the fields and forests of the coast.
+This abundance of fungi occurs because of the Pacific oceans moderating influence.
 Moist air, rain, and warm temperatures create the perfect environment for fungi.

 The USFS and BLM lands are good areas to begin discovering and forage for mushrooms.
 For our area, the Siuslaw National Forest is close with good areas to mushroom.
 No harvest permit is required on the Siuslaw for personal use.
 However, there are limits to how much you can harvest.